FermiParadox/movieRentAPI/README.md

 Instead of passing movie titles to endpoints when looking for a movie, I’m passing the movie_id to avoid issues with non-english letters.

-Searching for a movie by categories A, B returns all moves that are either A or B.
+Searching for a movie by categories A, B returns all movies that are either A or B.

 User is charged for each day he rent’s a movie.
 Renting the moving for less than a day counts as 1 day (otherwise he’d be charged too little).